Member Initializer Lists

 Due to nuance in how objects are constructed, initializing variables in a constructor body is slightly slower than it needs to be.

-When our object is created, memory is assigned for its variables, and set to some default value before.
+When our object is created, memory is assigned for its variables, and initially set to some default value.
 This happens before our constructor body is executed.
+If our constructor body then changes the value of those variables, we have to revisit and update those memory locations.

 By specifying initial values in a dedicated initializer list, the compiler can identify and optimize that process to a single step.